thotheod/thotheod.github.io/_posts/2024-02-27-aoai-python-jupyter.markdown

 ## Final Thoughts

-Langchain gives us a different way to use AI models than just using the basic API or SDK package.
-It also helps with things like how often we can use the API and makes tricky things easier to handle.
-It has many nice features that we haven't explored (yet), such as chaining components.
+Langchain gives us a different way to use AI models than just using the basic API or SDK package since it provides a standard interface for working with numerous language models.
+Moreover, it has many nice features that we haven't explored (yet), such as chaining components.
 Chaining is a powerful feature which streamlines the development process, by allowing to sequence multiple calls together—whether to a large language model (LLM), a tool, or a data preprocessing step.

-With langchain you can beyond Standard APIs.
-It provides a standard interface for working with language models.
-Langchain’s framework and libraries simplify the integration process, allowing you to focus on creating innovative applications.
+Langchain’s framework and libraries simplify the integration process, allowing you to focus on creating innovative applications that leverage the power of large language models.
+It is a great tool to have in your AI toolbox.

 ## References